 The Department carefully considered industry-proposed measures in consultation with Board staff and DFO Science.
 In late November, offshore shrimp COLs were amended to require vessels to move 5 nautical miles if the total bycatches of redfish over the previous six tows exceeded 10% by weight of the total catch of shrimp (Appendix 2).
 This measure would allow for increased redfish bycatches and reduce the frequency of moveaways.
 This interim measure was approved for a period of 8 weeks (November 26, 2020, to January 21, 2020).
+Given the persistence of the issue into the spring season, the interim measure was then approved for two additional 8 week periods (May 28, 2021 to July 23, 2021 and July 30, 2021 to September 24, 2021) to allow for the successful prosecution of the fishery.

-This targeted, responsive approach was limited to SFA 4 and Davis Strait West management units.
+This targeted, responsive approach was limited to SFA 4 and Davis Strait West management units in November.
+In late May, the scope was expanded to include SFA 5.
 Where Nunavut and Nunavik allocation holders may cross the between Davis Strait West and Nunavut / Nunavik East management units in the same tow, extension of this interim measure to Nunavut / Nunavik East was required from an operational standpoint.